2channel: Domain seizure and split

 On 19 February 2014, Jim Watkins, as chairman of N.T.
 Technology, Inc., 2channel's domain registrar, seized 2channel's domain.
 He took full control over the website, relieved Nishimura of all power, and assumed the role of website administrator.
 Watkins made the kako rogu free to all users shortly after assuming control.

 Watkins claimed that Nishimura had failed to pay him money owed which led to the seizure as a way to cover Nishimura's debts, while Nishimura claimed that he had in fact paid everything owed and that the domain transfer was an illegal domain hijacking.
 In response, Nishimura created his own clone of 2channel at 2ch.sc, scraping the contents of the entire 2channel website and updating 2ch.sc as new posts appeared on 2ch.net.
 In a Q&A session on 4chan shortly after becoming the site's owner, Nishimura claimed that 2channel was stolen by Watkins.

 Nishimura has attempted to repossess the domain both through WIPO's Uniform Domain-Name Dispute-Resolution Policy and through the Japanese court system.
 Through the Japan Patent Office, Nishimura owns the trademark "2channel", though the WIPO refused to intervene on his behalf on account of that, suggesting the parties go to court instead as it was not, in its view, a case of "cybersquatting" but rather a "business dispute".

 Ron Watkins, Jim's son, in 2016 registered the trademark "5channel" in Japan.
 On 1 October 2017, 2ch.net began redirecting to 5ch.net, a domain owned by Loki Technology, Inc. The chairman of Loki Technology Inc. is also Jim Watkins; his wife, Liziel, is the treasurer and majority shareholder.
 According to a press release, the name was changed to 5channel to avoid potential legal issues due to Nishimura's ownership of the "2channel" trademark.

+On March 5, 2026, 5ch.net was permanently suspended by the domain registrar Epik for content related to animal abuse.
+The website was moved to 5ch.io.